Image by Rick Wyatt

 Examples of modern rectangular fake fantasy flags

-In conclusion, all iconographic evidence strongly suggests the Guđfani (raven) banner was not a banner, but a semi-circular metal vexilla ornamented with streamers.
+Currently, all iconographic evidence strongly suggests the Guđfani (raven) banner was not a banner, but a semi-circular metal vexilla ornamented with streamers.
 It was actually a metal wind vane used on ships to gauge the direction and strength of the wind.
 The "tails" were narrow ribbons attached to it to give early indication of wind changes.

-| Top of Page | The Vikings | The Spanish | The Dutch | The English | The French | The Russians |
+| Top of Page | The Vikings | The Spanish | The Dutch | The Swedes | The English | The French | The Russians |

 The Spanish Explorers and Colonies